 6. People are more likely to move forward when it is their idea

 Most people like to feel they have contributed to a new idea, so they can take some credit for it.
 The way to include this in your sales approach is by guiding your prospect in the direction that you want them to head, but not telling them what to do.
 A really simple way to do this is by asking them lots of questions and making suggestions along the way which lead to your products and solutions without telling them what to do.
 Help them sell internally so they can take credit for the solution.

 7. People like a taste of what is to come

 When you are considering buying anything whether it’s a new phone or a new piece of software, what makes it even more exciting is getting to try it out before you buy.
 People love feeling like they are getting a ‘free’ sample or getting something before they have had to commit to the purchase.

 Think about how you can replicate that in the digital space.
 What can you offer prospects to entice them in?
-Think creatively about this, it’s not always about demo access to software, it could be an invitation to an exclusive, customer only webinar, it could be inviting them to an event or by giving them a unique insight into a new development coming up soon.
+Think creatively about this, it’s not always about demo access to software, it could be an invitation to an exclusive, customer-only webinar, it could be inviting them to an event, or giving them a unique insight into a new development coming up soon.